-Woman accuses Neymar of rape, father says player set up
+Woman accuses Neymar of rape, player says he was set up

 The police document says the woman will go through medical exams as part of an investigation.

 Neymar is in Brazil preparing for the Copa America starting next week.
+He arrived at the Granja Comary training ground outside Rio de Janeiro 10 days after the alleged incident.

+Brazil players had a day off Saturday.
+Neymar left the training ground with other teammates in his helicopter earlier in the day.

+On Sunday, an event named after the player is expected to take place in Rio, but his presence is not assured.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports